miragejs/ember-cli-mirage/docs/v0.2.x/factories.md

 The first user generated (per test) would have a name of `User 1`, the second a name of `User 2`, and so on.

 <aside class='Docs-page__aside'>
-  <p>Currently, you cannot reference dynamic attributes, although this is [in the works](https://github.com/samselikoff/ember-cli-mirage/issues/27).</p>
+  <p>Currently, you cannot reference dynamic attributes, although this is <a href='https://github.com/samselikoff/ember-cli-mirage/issues/27'>in the works</a></p>
 </aside>

 Finally, you can also reference static attributes (numbers, strings or booleans) within your dynamic attributes via `this`: